 2000 Playoff Prestige

 It’s kind of a toss-up, but Playoff Prestige gets the nod.
-It’s an elegant-looking card that blurs the background so that Brady pops in the foreground.
+It’s an elegant-looking card with somewhat modern design that blurs the background so that Brady pops in the foreground.
 Really though, most of his college cards look more or less the same.
 (Although I vastly prefer the Michigan uniform over the red Senior Bowl outfit.)

 2000 SP Authentic